Sports News | I Am Not Retiring from ODI Format, Don't Spread Rumours: Rohit Sharma | LatestLY

-Dubai, Mar 9 (PTI) India skipper Rohit Sharma on Sunday dismissed the speculations about his career after winning the ICC Champions Trophy, saying that he is not quitting the ODI format anytime soon.
+Dubai, Mar 10 (PTI) India skipper Rohit Sharma has dismissed the speculations about his career after winning the ICC Champions Trophy, saying that he is not quitting the ODI format anytime soon.

 "I am not going to retire from this (ODI) format.
 Going forward please don't spread rumours," Rohit said at the post-match press conference after India beat New Zealand by four wickets to clinch the trophy.